 The Chinese pharmaceutical manufacturing sector began to play a large role in the global market supply.
 Business was going well and they were selling to many countries.

 However, as the market grew rapidly, many Chinese manufacturers were facing troubles in terms of quality and safety and started to receive non-compliance reports and warning letters from the European Medicine Agency and FDA.
 It didn’t just affect their international business, but also for the domestic market, the quality standard proved to be insufficient.

 The Chinese Government reformed the regulatory framework in the pharmaceutical market.
 In 2015 the Chinese government demanded to set the highest quality standards of the world in order to have the strictest drug regulation.
 They reformed the NMPA, formerly known as the CFDA who is responsible for the public health of the mainland of China.

 The rise of China

-China continued their export growth.
+China continued its export growth.
 Over the years, they had taken the position from India as the largest API exporter in the world.
 With substantially lower production costs because of their large-scale production zones, the government incentives, and overall worse working conditions than other countries, China was able to export APIs cheaper than any other supplier in the world.

 In doing so, many of their competitors in the USA and Europe were put out of competition and were forced to close their doors.
 Even India, being one of the largest medicine production countries, was not able to meet the Chinese API prices which in some cases are 20-30% cheaper.

 Today, India relies on China for about 70% of its API supply.
 For some important APIs like Paracetamol, Amoxicillin and Ibuprofen, they are almost entirely dependent on China, since China is able to offer exactly what the world is looking for: cheap APIs.

 Is there anything wrong with cheap APIs?

 There is nothing wrong with affordable APIs.
 On the opposite, from the moment the quality is not sacrificied for the cost, cheap APIs can be life- saving.
 But as the largest API producer on the planet, China is in a monopoly position, which I think is not desirable.
 Allow me to elaborate.